Shrimp Stuffed Avocado

 Ingredients:

-- Shrimp Buying cooked shrimp saves time and reduces the heat in your kitchen.
+- Shrimp: Buy cooked shrimp to save time and reduce the heat in your kitchen.
 It makes this recipe so much easier!
+If buying raw shrimp, see my tips for cooking below.
+Buy a little extra raw shrimp to make my delicious Shrimp and Broccoli Stir Fry!

-- Cherry Tomatoes will give you the best sweet flavor, and they are easier to cut too!
+- Cherry Tomatoes: This time of year, cherry tomatoes are at their peak of sweetness!
+They will give you the best flavor, and they are easier to cut too!
 For a shrimp recipe with a wonderful cherry tomato sauce try my Shrimp Scampi Recipe.

-- Dill is a delicious complement to the shrimp and full of summer flavor!
-But you could also use fresh tarragon or parsley to.
+- Dill is a delicious complement to the shrimp and full of summer flavor, but you could also use fresh tarragon or parsley.
+For a spicy kick, add some diced jalapeno pepper.

 - Lemon Zest will give you a nice lemony kick.
 For the best flavor, be sure to use a grater that is a bit bigger than a traditional zester.

-- Avocados should be ripe but firm and not too mushy.
-Buy them unripe a day or two ahead and let them ripen on your counter; this will prevent them from becoming bruised by other shoppers squeezing them!
+- Avocados should be ripe but still a bit firm.
+Buy them unripe a day or two ahead and let them ripen on your counter; this will prevent them from becoming bruised by other shoppers squeezing them to check for ripeness!
+The combination of shrimp and avocado is such a delicious flavor pairing!
+But you could also use lobster, too, for a fancier occasion.

 Best Way To Cook Shrimp for Salads

-- If you buy your shrimp raw and need to cook it, here are my tips.
+- If you buy your shrimp raw and need to cook them, here are my tips.

-- I think the easiest way to cook shrimp for any chilled salad is to bake it in the oven it’s quick and easy and will keep the shrimp moist and succulent.
+- The easiest way to cook shrimp for any chilled salad is to bake it in the oven.
+Not only is it quick and easy, but it also keeps the shrimp moist and succulent.

-- Just be sure to keep the tails on, that will also prevent your shrimp from drying out.
-Then remove the tail and chop them into bite-sized pieces.
+- Be sure to keep the tails on; this will also prevent your shrimp from drying out.
+Then, remove the tails and chop the shrimp into bite-sized pieces.

-- You can also cook shrimp this way for my classic New-England style Shrimp Roll Recipe which is another fantastic summer recipe to try.
+- I also cook shrimp this way for my classic New England-style Shrimp Roll Recipe, which is another fantastic summer recipe to try.

 Mixing up the Shrimp Salad

-- Don’t mix the salad too far in advance, or the moisture of the ingredients will continue to dilute the mayonnaise.
+- Don’t mix the salad too far in advance, or the moisture in the ingredients will dilute the mayonnaise too much.

 Stuffing the Avocados

 - Stuffing avocados is so easy!
-And you can fill them with all sorts of things.
-Shrimp salad, chicken salad, or my Charred Corn Mexican Salad would be great, too!
+And you can fill them with all sorts of things; tuna salad, Chicken Salad, or my Charred Corn Mexican Salad would be great, too!

 - Just be sure they are soft and ripe.
-That way, they are easier to handle and scoop out.
+That way, they will be easier to handle and scoop out.

 - Cut the avocado in half, remove the pit with a chef’s knife, and scoop out the avocado with a large serving spoon.
 Then place it on a plate.

-- Don’t cut the avocados until you are ready to serve, to avoid them turning brown.
+- Don’t cut the avocados until you are ready to serve them, to prevent them from turning brown.

 Make-Ahead Tips: